-Even if divorcing spouses agree to complete a loan modification and jointly sign the documents, this usually isn't a good idea—particularly if you're the one moving out of the home and you expect your ex-spouse to make the payments.
+Even if divorcing spouses agree to complete a loan modification and jointly sign the documents, this tactic isn't a good idea—particularly if you're moving out of the home and expect your ex-spouse to make the payments.
 Here's why.

 You'll be on the hook for many years.
 Once you sign a loan modification, you're obligated to repay the modified loan.
-The loan will most likely be around for 30 or 40 years and if your ex-spouse doesn't make the payments, the lender will look to you for the money -- even if it's years from now when your ex-spouse defaults.
+The loan will most likely be around for 30 or 40 years.
+If your ex-spouse doesn't make the payments, the lender will likely look to you for the money, even if it's years later.

 Your credit could take a hit.
-In addition, you are putting your credit on the line by signing the loan modification paperwork.
+In addition, you're putting your credit on the line by signing the loan modification paperwork.
 Your credit will take a major hit if your ex-spouse falls behind on the payments.
-(Learn how a mortgage default or foreclosure affects your credit.)

-Once a divorce is finalized and one spouse is awarded the home, then he or she can apply for a mortgage modification solely.
-The other spouse will be released from liability on the loan and his or her signature will not be needed on the modification documents.
-(Of course, this is subject to the terms in the final divorce decree.
-Sometimes the divorce decree will require the spouse that is keeping the home to refinance the loan instead.)
+Once a divorce is finalized, and one spouse is awarded the home, that spouse can solely apply for a mortgage modification.
+The other spouse will be released from liability on the loan, and their signature won't be needed on the modification documents.

 The spouse without the house won't be on the hook for the loan.
-If one spouse modifies the mortgage in his or her own name, the other spouse won't be liable for the loan.
+If one spouse modifies the mortgage in their name, the other spouse won't be liable for the loan.

 Easier to qualify for a modification.
-It may be easier for the spouse who is keeping the home to qualify for a modification after the divorce is final.
-This is because one of the eligibility requirements for getting a loan modification is that you must be facing a long-term inability to make your current mortgage payments.
-(This is referred to as a "financial hardship.”)
+It might be easier for the spouse keeping the home to qualify for a modification after a divorce is final.
+One of the eligibility requirements for getting a loan modification is that you must be facing a long-term inability to make your current mortgage payments, referred to as a "financial hardship."
 Most lenders accept divorce as a valid financial hardship.

-Also, generally speaking, the higher your debt load is in relation to your income, the easier it is to qualify for a modification.
-Since you'll have to rely on just your income to pay the mortgage and your other household debts after a divorce, this means you'll have an increased debt burden.
-As a result, you may have a better chance at getting a modification.
+Also, generally speaking, the higher your debt load is in relation to your income, the easier it is to qualify for a modification (assuming it's not too high).
+Because you'll have to rely on just your income to pay the mortgage loan and other household debts after a divorce, you'll have an increased debt burden.
+So, you might have a better chance of getting a modification.

-However, keep in mind that you still must have sufficient income to support a modified payment.
-Having too much debt and too little income will significantly hurt your chances at getting the loan modified.
-(Learn more about applying for a modification in Nolo’s article Do It Yourself Mortgage Loan Modification.)
+But remember that you still must have sufficient income to support a modified payment.
+Too much debt and too little income will significantly hurt your chances of getting the loan modified.

-If you are having a difficult time trying to figure out when and whether you should apply for a mortgage modification, you should seek the assistance of a qualified attorney who can inform you about which options are available and can help facilitate the transaction.
+If you're having difficulty figuring out when and whether you should apply for a modification, consult a qualified attorney who can inform you about options and help facilitate the transaction.